lttv-vu/ZamanYar/README.md

 - Fully responsive and device-optimized
 - No external fonts – inherits your project’s typography
 - Perfect for Persian and Farsi-language websites
+- Developers can customize the style to fit their project.